-The Honors Program invites proposals for not fewer than 18 seminars to be offered during the 2019-2020 academic year.
+The WWU Honors Program invites proposals for not fewer than 20 seminars (3 credit-hour courses) to be offered during the 2020-2021 academic year.
 Honors Seminars are junior/senior-level courses and may be on any subject; interdisciplinary proposals are strongly encouraged.
-Seminars are small, highly interactive, with a limit of 15 students, focusing on discussion, paper writing, problem solving, or group projects.
-Unfortunately, the program cannot accept proposals for team-taught classes.
+Seminars are small, highly interactive, with a limit of 15 students, focusing on discussion, composition, problem solving, or group projects.

 How does Student Outreach Services engage with students?
 Our Peer Mentor Program partners with the Outdoor Center and takes its mentees on a hike.

 Human Resources at Western Washington University has updated the list of employees who are in need of and eligible to receive shared leave in accordance with the Requesting and Donating Shared Leave policy (POL-U5410.06).

 The following employees are eligible to receive shared leave donations:

 - Pippa Hemsley

 - Cindy Monger

 - Meghan Williams